makkus/freckles/freckles/doc/getting_started.md

  implicit that a user with that name needs to exist on the system, and *freckles* had created that user.
 That would have required
  'root' or 'sudo' permissions, though.

- On a sidenote: whether all of those implicit tasks are done automatically or not depends entirely on how the 'child' *frecklets* in a [freckles context](https:/TODO) are implemented.
+ On a side-note: whether all of those implicit tasks are done automatically or not depends entirely on how the 'child' *frecklets* in a [freckles context](https:/TODO) are implemented.
 The *freckles* default context is written in a way so *frecklets* require as little information and manual specification as possible, and they will just do the sensible thing.
- You could write your own *context* though, with *frecklets* that needs all of those steps specified explicitely.
+ You could write your own *context* though, with *frecklets* that needs all of those steps specified explicitly.